World Boxing News understands the undefeated Devin Haney is now a two-time WBC lightweight champion without claiming the title inside the ropes.

 Haney appealed a decision to strip him of the green and gold belt due to injury.
-This is due to the current coronavirus crisis whilst the sport is off the table for some time.
+This is due to the current coronavirus crisis while the sport has been off the table for some time.

-Vasyl Lomachenko remains the WBC Franchise Champion, a tag give for his exceptional achievements in the ring.
-Every fight the Ukrainian now competes in, regardless of weight, will be sanctioned as WBC title bout.
+Vasyl Lomachenko remains the WBC Franchise Champion, a tag given for his exceptional achievements in the ring.
+Regardless of weight, every fight the Ukrainian now competes in will be sanctioned as a WBC title bout.

-The decision to elevate ‘Loma’ had a knock-on effect for Haney.
-The American became a world ruler without having to fight in the ring.
+The decision to elevate ‘Loma’ had a knock-on effect on Haney.
+The Americans became a world rulers without having to fight in the ring.

 Then relieved of the belt to allow UK star Luke Campbell to fight Javier Fortuna for the vacant crown, Haney has successfully lobbied the WBC.

-Campbell vs Fortuna may now only get WBC interim reckoning when the pair finally trade blows towards the end of the year.
+Campbell vs. Fortuna may only get WBC interim reckoning when the pair finally trade blows towards the end of the year.

 The Briton doesn’t believe this will be the case, though.

-“The fact is my world title fight with Fortuna is going ahead, it’s a matter of when – not if.”
+“My world title fight with Fortuna is going ahead; it’s a matter of when – not if.”

 It’s all very confusing at the moment.
-Sulaiman may be forced to make an official announcement of what will transpire from the triangle.
+Sulaiman may be forced to officially announce what will transpire from the triangle.

-Yet another insistence of why too many belts in the sports are ruining the enjoyment for the fans, at times.
+Yet another insistence of why too many sports belts are ruining the fans’ enjoyment, at times.

 Lomachenko is firmly seen as the real champion of the 135-pound weight class and always will be until somebody has the skills to beat him.